International Government Information and Non-Governmental Organizations

 The World Trade Organization (WTO) is the only global international organization dealing with the rules of trade between nations.
 At its heart are the WTO agreements, negotiated and signed by the bulk of the world's trading nations and ratified in their parliaments.
 The goal is to help producers of goods and services, exporters, and importers conduct their business.

-the official home page of the Canadian government.
+Government of Canada, the official home page of the Canadian government.

 Direct.Gov, the official Internet gateway to government information of the United Kingdom.